tanbinh123/CatTinder/README.md

 ### Security
 - Cat Tinder users Spring Boot Starter Security and Thymeleaf Spring Security 5 for security, authentication and authorization

+### REST API
+- A basic REST API has been created with Spring Boot Starter Data REST.
+API calls can be made to basepath /api.

+### Image upload is possible for Admin role.
+Image can be uploaded on /addcat page and changed on /editcat page.

 ## Who will use this project?

 This application is a course project for the Server Programming course (SWD4TA020).
 In the future the project may be extended to include further functionalities.